-Collisions involving long-haul trucks and passenger vehicles are widespread in the United States.
-Each year, at least 5,000 truck accidents yield serious injuries or loss of lives and property.
-With many parties playing different roles in the trucking industry, it’s often difficult to pinpoint liability.
-However, the Federal Motor Carrier Safety Administration (FMCSA) points out driver negligence as the leading cause of these crashes in the U.S. Although that is often the case, drivers do not often assume direct liability in all accidents.
+Collisions involving long-haul trucks and passenger vehicles are prevalent in the United States.
+Each year, at least 5,000 truck accidents result in serious injuries, fatalities, and property damage.
+With multiple parties involved in the trucking industry, determining liability can be challenging.
+However, the Federal Motor Carrier Safety Administration (FMCSA) identifies driver negligence as the primary cause of these crashes in the U.S. Though this is often the case, drivers do not always bear direct liability in all accidents.

-The Deer Park truck accident lawyers at Lone Star Injury Attorneys understand how traumatizing such experiences can be.
-Surviving a semi-truck crash leaves victims with serious injuries, and in some cases, Post-Traumatic Stress Disorders.
-Stepping out on the road again becomes a challenge especially with the not-so-good flashbacks.
+The Deer Park truck accident lawyers at Lone Star Injury Attorneys understand the traumatic nature of such experiences.
+Surviving a semi-truck crash can lead to severe injuries and, in some cases, Post-Traumatic Stress Disorders.
+Returning to the road becomes a daunting challenge, particularly due to distressing flashbacks.

-Families of those killed in these accidents also go through a very difficult time coming to terms with the demise of their loved one (s).
-Without the necessary support, this can be a breaking point.
-Because we care, our dedicated personal injury lawyers are here to get you the compensation you are entitled to.
+Families of those killed in these accidents also endure a difficult time coping with the loss of their loved ones.
+Without the necessary support, this situation can be a breaking point.
+Because we genuinely care, our dedicated personal injury lawyers are here to ensure you receive the compensation you are entitled to.

-A lot of work goes into assembling a truck to make it roadworthy.
-From there, a lot will go into loading, offloading, operating and maintaining them.
-There is a collaborative effort from all players in the truck industry to ensure their safety.
-But even with different rules in place to regulate this sector, truck accidents continue to cause untold amounts of damage.
-Our Deer Park lawyers examine the most common causes of these tractor-trailer crashes, and how you can protect yourself in case you are involved in one.
+A lot of work goes into assembling a truck to ensure its roadworthiness.
+Additionally, a significant effort is put into loading, offloading, operating, and maintaining these vehicles.
+Collaboration among all players in the trucking industry aims to ensure safety.
+However, despite various regulations in place, truck accidents continue to cause significant damage.
+Our Deer Park lawyers examine the most common causes of tractor-trailer crashes and how you can protect yourself if you’re involved in one.

-Truck drivers cover thousands of miles every day crisscrossing different regions.
-And due to tight deadlines and schedules, they sometimes don’t have enough time to rest, despite trucking regulations that require it.
-They work under a lot of pressure from their employers, leaving them with no time to get quality sleep.
-As a result, they end up losing focus, coordination, and concentration while on the road.
+Truck drivers cover thousands of miles each day, traversing different regions.
+Tight deadlines and schedules often prevent them from getting sufficient rest, despite trucking regulations requiring it.
+The pressure from employers leaves them with little time for quality sleep, resulting in reduced focus, coordination, and concentration while on the road.

-A lot of parties come into play when litigating a personal injury case involving a truck accident.
-Depending on the outcome of the investigations carried out by your attorney, you may sue the following parties in an 18-wheeler collision claim:
+Litigating a personal injury case involving a truck accident involves multiple parties.
+Depending on the outcome of the investigations conducted by your attorney, you may sue the following parties in an 18-wheeler collision claim:

-Regardless of how your truck accident occurred, you may have a claim if an act of negligence caused the crash.
-Our Deer Park truck accident lawyers know too well that insurance companies are not in the business of making maximum payouts.
-And for this reason, we won’t compromise when it comes to mounting an aggressive case on your behalf.
-Unfortunately, we can’t do this unless you talk to us.
-Our consultations are 100% free with no hidden charges.
+Regardless of how your truck accident occurred, you may have a claim if negligence caused the crash.
+Our Deer Park truck accident lawyers understand that insurance companies are not inclined to make maximum payouts.
+For this reason, we refuse to compromise when it comes to building an aggressive case on your behalf.
+However, we can’t take action unless you reach out to us.
+Our consultations are 100% free, with no hidden charges.
 To get started, please call our offices today or contact us online.